Chinese cuisine: Desserts and snacks

 Egg custard tart is a type of xī diǎn (Western pastry) originally from Britain and Portugal that became popular in Hong Kong and Macau.

 Generally, seasonal fruits serve as the most common form of dessert consumed after dinner.

 Dim sum (点心), originally means a small portion of food, can refer to dessert, or pastries.
 Later to avoid disambiguation, tian dian (甜点) and gao dian (糕点) are used to describe desserts and pastries.

 Traditionally, Chinese desserts are sweet foods and dishes that are served with tea, usually during the meal, or at the end of meals in Chinese cuisine.

 Besides being served as dim sum along with tea, pastries are used for celebration of traditional festivals.
 The most famous one is moon cake, used to celebrate the Mid-Autumn Festival.

 A wide variety of Chinese desserts are available, mainly including steamed and boiled sweet snacks.
 Bing is an umbrella term for all breads in Chinese, also including pastries and sweets.
 These are baked wheat-flour-based confections, with different stuffings including red bean paste, jujube, and a variety of others.
 Su (酥) is another kind of pastry made with more amount of oil, making the confection more friable.
 Chinese candies and sweets, called táng (糖) are usually made with cane sugar, malt sugar, honey, nuts, and fruit.
 Gao or Guo are rice-based snacks that are typically steamed and may be made from glutinous or normal rice.

 Another cold dessert is called baobing, which is shaved ice with sweet syrup.
 Chinese jellies are known collectively in the language as ices.
 Many jelly desserts are traditionally set with agar and are flavoured with fruits, known as guodong (果冻), though gelatine based jellies are also common in contemporary desserts.

 Chinese dessert soups are typically sweet and served hot.

 European pastries are also seen in China, like mille-feuille, crème brûlée, and cheesecake, but they are generally not as popular because the Chinese preference of dessert is mildly sweet and less oily.

 Bāozi are steamed buns containing savoury or sweet combinations of meat, vegetables, and mushrooms, traditionally associated with breakfast.

 Many types of street foods, which vary from region to region, can be eaten as snacks or light dinner.
 Prawn crackers are an often-consumed snack in Southeast China.

 Dairy products

 Chinese in earlier dynasties evidently drank milk and ate dairy products, although not necessarily from cows, but kumis (fermented mare's milk) or goat's milk.
 Kumis was historically consumed in northern China.

+China also has a number of native cheeses, mostly of the non-Han culinary traditions.
+Nguri, however, is a traditional cheese of southern China — mainly Fujian, Guangdong, and the area around Shanghai — historically consumed by the Han.
+It is a buffalo-milk cheese traditionally served in small amounts on congee.
+China's non-Han cheeses include Uyghur kurut, Mongolian byaslag and eezgii, Tibetian chhurpi, and Yi rushan and rubing.